danwyk/Reconstruct_3D_Human_Pose_with_NeRF/README.md

 ## Conclusion
 The conclusion summarizes the findings and discusses the implications of using NeRF for 3D human pose reconstruction.
 It also highlights potential future work and improvements.

----

-## Acknowledgements
-We thank professor David Fouhey and the instructor team for EECS 442 for their valuable insights and support.

 ## Credits
 - **Minzhe Guo**
   University of Michigan